 Our 40 something-year-old Japanese man then slipped in beside my other gay friend.

 “Can I have your number?
 You are very handsome.”
 He placed his hand on his thigh.

 “I… Uh…” my friend stammered.

-We all broke into a friendly laughter and tried to brush off then a question.
+We all broke into friendly laughter and tried to brush off the question.